kamalrajp/tech-interview-handbook/algorithms/README.md

 #### Anagram

+- An anagram is direct word switch or word play, the result of rearranging the letters of a word or phrase to produce a new word or phrase, using all the original letters exactly once.
+In interviews, usually we are only bothered with words without spaces in them.
 - Determine if two strings are anagrams:
   - Sorting both strings should produce the same resulting string.
   - If we map each character to a prime number and we multiply each mapped number together, anagrams should have the same multiple (prime factor decomposition).